What is Business Process Testing (BPT)? – Example

 6. Testers do not require technical expertise in automation

-7. Manual testers are free to remove unwanted component without affecting the code
+7. Manual testers are free to remove unwanted components without affecting the code

 Disadvantages of BPT